DwipenduKundu/Firewall/Firewall.md

 Disabling the firewall removes this protection and leaves your system vulnerable.
 A common reminder:

-> "Today you might be a billionaire, but without protection, tomorrow you could be a beggar.
+> "Today, you might be a billionaire, but without protection, tomorrow you could be a beggar.
 Never turn your firewall off."

 ## How Firewalls Work: Real-World Example